-- You can add an extra directory (/homes/dcw/lib/perl for example) to the include path in two ways: - Run your Perl script via: perl -I/homes/dcw/lib/perl ... - Alternatively, near the top of your script, add: use lib qw(/homes/dcw/lib/perl); - This works, but it's a real pain to move to another location because you have to change all references to /homes/dcw/lib/perl to (Say) /vol/project/XYZ/lib. - This becomes a serious problem as your applications grow larger; imagine an application comprising 10 main programs and 50 support modules. - We'd like a position independent way of specifying where to find the modules: The standard Perl module FindBin helps, by finding the directory where the running Perl script is located, and specifying the library location relative to that directory:
+- You can add an extra directory (/homes/dcw/lib/perl for example) to the include path in two ways: - Run your Perl script via: perl -I/homes/dcw/lib/perl ... - Alternatively, near the top of your script, add: use lib qw(/homes/dcw/lib/perl); - This works, but it's a real pain to move to another location because you have to change all references to /homes/dcw/lib/perl to (Say) /vol/project/XYZ/lib. - This becomes a serious problem as your applications grow larger; imagine editing 10 main programs and 50 support modules. - Need a position independent way of finding the modules.
+The standard module FindBin lets you find the directory where the running Perl script is located, so you can specify the library location relative to that directory: